OCRT sign

 Rock and Pillar Range

 Reaching 1450m above sea level and with a severe and changeable climate, the Rock and Pillar Range, named for its magnificent tors along the ridge, is available for the experienced tramper and ski tourer.
-The Department of Conservation has available brochure of public access ways for safe recreational use of the mountain.
-See also the "Big Hut" website.
+The Department of Conservation is currently planning and setting up formal public access ways to enable greater, safe recreational use of the mountain.

 Tors